mmatschiner/tutorials/multiple_sequence_alignment/README.md

 * The precise location of the insertion may still be a bit ambiguous.
 Therefore, cut out the six base pairs from position 1987 to position 1992.
 To do so, select these six base pairs by clicking in the ruler above the alignment, and choose "Delete selected" from AliView's "Edit" menu.

 * Also remove the regions with many gaps at the end and the beginning of the alignment.
-Obviously, these gaps result not from insertions or deletions, but from missing data.
+Obviously, these gaps do not result from insertions or deletions, but from missing data.
 At the end of the alignment, trim all positions after (and including) position 2998.
 At the beginning of the alignment, trim all positions before (and including) position 1629.
 The alignment should then start with a codon that is "GGT" or "GGC" for most species, and it should end with a codon that is "AAA" or "AAG" for most species.
 It should also include not a single stop codon anymore.
 Verify if this is the case by again clicking on the sigma-sign icon at the center of the tool bar.

 * Save the alignment in Fasta, Phylip, and Nexus format.
 Use the names `rag1_filtered.fasta`, `rag1_filtered.phy`, and `rag1_filtered.nex`.
 These will be used again in tutorial [Substitution Model Selection](../substitution_model_selection/README.md).